My-Random-Thoughts/Server-QA-Checks/README.md

 # Basic Change Log

+2018/01/18
+- SEC-18 - Added new check for the Spectre issue

 2017/09/03
 - NET-09 - Added option to check if a specific destination IP does not exist "DestinationMustNotExist".
 - SEC-15 - Added current firewall state to report output
-- ENGINE = Added an internal check that gets system information about the currently scanned server (OS, CPU, RAM) and adds it to the reports
+- ENGINE - Added an internal check that gets system information about the currently scanned server (OS, CPU, RAM) and adds it to the reports

 2017/08/12